secretstartups/handbook/customer-success/tam/ebr/index.html.md

 For more on the value of EBRs, with customer examples, please watch [this EBR enablement session](https://www.youtube.com/watch?v=1CL5YQeC8Fs).

-### How to bring up an EBR with your customers
+## How to bring up an EBR with your customers

-To schedule the EBR, the SALSA/TAM meeting or AE/TAM sync is the best time to review customers that are due an EBR, and agree on next steps, ensuring the economic buyer and key decision makers are invited and able to attend where possible.
+To schedule the EBR, the [account team meeting](/handbook/customer-success/account-team/#account-team-meeting) is the best time to review customers that are due an EBR, and agree on next steps, ensuring the economic buyer and key decision makers are invited and able to attend where possible.

 During a cadence call, the TAM should bring up the topic of an EBR.
 If this is the customer's first EBR with GitLab, explain to them what it is and what value it brings.
 Ensure they know key stakeholders should attend and ask them to start revewing calendars for an ideal time to schedule the EBR.
 After the cadence call, follow up with a [written summary of the EBR](#sample-ebr-emails) and reiterate your ask for help in scheduling.
 It can take up to 3 months to find a good time for stakeholders to all be available to meet with us, so the earlier we can start the conversation the better.